austinkimchi/Palworld-Patcher/README.md

 ### Installation
 0. Run the server and NO ONE joins the game
-    - This will create the `GameUserSettings.ini` if not already existed
+    - This will create the `GameUserSettings.ini` if not already created
     - Stop Server
 1. Change the `DedicatedServerName` parameter to your transfer file
     - Find the `GameUserSettings.ini` located in `PalServer/Pal/Saved/Config/[OS]Server`
     - Replace `DedicatedServerName` parameter to your transfer file's game name from path `.../SaveGames/0/[THIS RANDOM CHARACTERS]`
 2. Run the server and ONLY HOST joins the game
     - This will create the `[HOST].sav` file in the `Players` folder
-    - Note, the \[HOST\] is the UID of the host
+    - Note, the \[HOST\] is the new-UID of the host
     - Stop Server

 3. Clone this repository